 Put down the problem for the day.
 Without a computer, briefly consider the problem before going to bed.
 Then go to sleep.
 Freed of the need to concentrate, your dreaming mind may explore other possibilities.

 (This is actually the approach I take for some blog posts.
 I sketch out some ideas, then go to bed.)

 I already TDD’d an Objective-C version of a class that authenticates calls to the Marvel API.
 There were things about it that bothered me, but not enough to go back and revisit.
 The important thing at the time was to make progress—any progress.

 But my Swift version came out rather different.
 I still TDD’d the simplest things, starting with simple methods.
 And from my earlier effort, I was interested in using closures for injecting different algorithms.

 Maybe because Swift closures are more uniform and less wordy than Objective-C blocks, something different emerged.
-Programming languages have different strengths and expressiveness, so trying an implementation in a different language may open your mind to alternate approaches.
+Programming languages have different strengths and expressiveness.
+Trying an implementation in a different language may open your mind to alternate approaches.

 No matter how much you rest your mind, it’s still your own mind.
 The quickest way to get a different point of view is to get input from a different person.

 This is the strength of Pair Programming.
 Two people are much less likely to hit a mental block than one person.
 And when you do, switch roles.
 That is, the driver becomes the navigator, and the navigator becomes the driver.

 What if two people, pairing together, hit a roadblock?
 Add another navigator.
-This moves us closer to Mob Programming.
+This moves us to Ensemble Programming.

 When we’re stuck on problems, we need ways to see different possibilities, different points of view.
 This can come from doing some kind of “mind reset,” which is often physical.
 It can also come from getting more people on the problem.